samrocketman/gitlab-mirrors/docs/management.md

 The `--authors-file` option is an optional argument.

-Create an BZR repository mirror.
+Create a BZR repository mirror.

     su - gitmirror
     cd gitlab-mirrors